 Swollen Top of Foot With Pain

-Swelling and pain on top part of foot can be the result of overuse leading to conditions like extensor tendonitis, sinus tarsi syndrome, or stress fractures.
+Swelling and pain on the top part of the foot can be the result of overuse leading to conditions like extensor tendonitis, sinus tarsi syndrome, or stress fractures.

 Pain on Top of Foot by Toes

-This could be the result of conditions like Hammer Toe, mallet toes, claw toe, and gout.
+This could result from conditions like Hammer Toe, mallet toes, claw toe, and gout.

 Pain on Bottom of Foot by Toes

-Pain on bottom of foot under toes can be attributed to metatarsalgia – a condition caused by overuse, wearing high-heeled shoes, obesity and being overweight, Morton’s Neuroma, and claw foot.
+Pain on the bottom of the foot under the toes can be attributed to metatarsalgia – a condition caused by overuse, wearing high-heeled shoes, obesity and being overweight, Morton’s Neuroma, and claw foot.

 Pain in the Pad of My Foot

-It could be the result of foot deformities, poorly fitting shoes, stress fractures, or intense training, especially high-impact sports.
-It could also be the result of an underlying medical condition like Morton’s Neuroma.
+It could result from foot deformities, poorly fitting shoes, stress fractures, or intense training, especially in high-impact sports.
+It could also result from an underlying medical condition like Morton’s Neuroma.

 Pain on Side and Bottom of Foot

 Foot pain that moves around on the side and bottom of your foot and persists for a couple of days with no sign of improvement is most likely due to migratory arthritis – a condition that causes inflammation of the joints.
-It is called “migratory” since the pain appears to radiate from one joint to another.
+It is called “migratory” since the pain radiates from one joint to another.

 Causes of Bottom of Foot Pain

-Pain in the arch, ball, or sole of your foot could be due to any number of reasons.
+Pain in the arch, ball, or sole of your foot could be due to several reasons.
 Some of these include a sprained foot, Morton’s Neuroma, plantar fasciitis, or flat feet (fallen arches).

 Shooting Pain From Knee to Foot

-Pain that feels like it is originating from the knee running down to the foot might be due to a condition known as deep vein thrombosis (DVT), which occurs when there’s a blood clot in a vein in the lower limbs.
+Pain that feels like it originates from the knee running down to the foot might be due to a condition known as deep vein thrombosis (DVT), which occurs when there’s a blood clot in a vein in the lower limbs.

-It could also be a sign of shin splints, which is typically related to overuse.
+It could also be a sign of shin splints, which are typically related to overuse.